techidaily/site-games-able/source/_posts/game-on-slow-down-discover-idles.md

  Idle games have possibly reached the peak of their popularity, representing a significant fad that has since waned.
 But their influence has been far and wide, and many share business models and techniques with other mobile and web-based games.

- Some idle games[offer microtransactions](https://www.makeuseof.com/examples-of-gaming-microtransactions/) to speed up their gameplay.
+ Some idle games [offer microtransactions](https://www.makeuseof.com/examples-of-gaming-microtransactions/) to speed up their gameplay.
 These incentives can be tricky to resist when a small amount of money has a great impact on progress.
 Idle games are very often free to play, so need to find alternative revenue sources, including in-game advertising.

  Meanwhile, many people dismiss idle games as simple, low-quality efforts.
 They often have a very simple gameplay loop, replicated from game to game, and invest little in graphics, sound, or narrative.
 Even the developer of Cookie Clicker, orteil, has referred to their idle game as a "non-game."